jupyterhub/zero-to-jupyterhub-k8s/doc/source/tools.rst

 Receives traffic from the proxy pod.
 It has 3 main running processes:

-1. An authenticator, which can verify a user's account.It also contains a process
+1. An authenticator, which can verify a user's account.
+It also contains a process.
 2. A "KubeSpawner" that talks to the kubernetes API and tells it to spawn pods for users if one doesn't already exist.
 KubeSpawner will tell kubernetes to create a pod for a new user, then it will tell the